 - Disk space: You’ll need at least 10GB of free disk space.
 If you intend to store uploaded files locally rather than on S3 you will likely need more.

 Network and Security Specifications¶

-- Outgoing HTTP(S) access (ports 80 and 443) to the public Internet so that Zulip can properly manage inline image previews.
-If you want to be able to send email from Zulip, you’ll also need outgoing SMTP access to your mail server (using port 587).
+- Outgoing HTTP(S) access to the public Internet.
+If you want to be able to send email from Zulip, you’ll also need SMTP access.

 Ubuntu 14.04 Trusty and Ubuntu 16.04 Xenial are supported for running Zulip in production.
 64-bit is recommended.